psu13/mutable-hakyll/posts/deep-fusion-camera-fusion.md

 - With the RAW MAX setting all the resolutions are the same as above (48, 48, 35, 24, 12,
   12), but the files are 5-10x bigger.

+- With the RAW 12 setting all the resolutions are 12MP and all the files are 5-10x bigger than with HEIC or JPEG.

 - If you set 12MP mode in the camera app settings and are not using MAX mode then the default resolutions all go to 12MP instead of whatever they were before.
 The default for